-How to remove line break from a text with SQL Server ?
 If you store a string as a variable or a column in SQL Server, then it can contain line breaks.
 For example, if you export the string to excel, your line will be cut.
 Indeed, with SSMS, if you select data containing carriage return or new lines, then the screen displays the full content of the line.
+How to insert or remove line breaks from a text with SQL Server?

-If you do a copy and paste into the SQL Server Editor or in your favourite text editor like Notepad++ for example, you’ll notice that the text may contain some line breaks.
+After a copy and paste into the SQL Server Editor or in your favourite text editor like Notepad++ for example, the text may contain some line breaks.

 First, let’s prepare a table with some sample data that contains line breaks.
 We are splitting here the address column into three different lines.